gbv/jskos/jskos.md

 languages        [list] of language tags    Supported languages license          [set]                      Licenses which the full scheme can be used under

-The first element of field `type`, if given, MUST be the [item type]
+The first element of array field `type`, if given, MUST be the [item type]
 <http://www.w3.org/2004/02/skos/core#ConceptScheme>.

 The values of field `uriPattern` and `notationPattern` MUST conform to the